MelodiousMeadow/School_Performance_Analysis/README.md

 ### Internet Access and Technology

-According to the graph, students in Portuguese class who have internet access tend to achieve slightly higher grades compared to those without it.
+Students in Portuguese class who have internet access tend to achieve slightly higher grades compared to those without it.
 Moreover, grades in term 3 (G3) appear to be predominantly high.
 Therefore, there is a positive correlation between internet access and academic performance.
 Students lacking internet access may encounter challenges in accessing materials, especially outside of school.

 <p align="center">
   <img src="/SchoolPerformanceAnalysis/images/internet_access.png" width="600" alt="internet access">
 </p>

-### Overall Conclusions
+### Findings

-The exploratory analysis reveals key insights into factors impacting student academic performance.
-Urban residency predominates, with 80% of students in urban areas versus 20% in rural areas.
-Students from smaller families perform better in Math and Portuguese, suggesting a positive familial influence on academic outcomes.
-Parental occupation in teaching or healthcare correlates with higher grades (>12.5).
-Shorter commute times (<15 minutes) are linked to better academic performance (mean grades: Portuguese 13, Math 12).
-Weekday drinking negatively affects grades, while internet access shows a positive association.
-Relationship status has no significant impact, but positive family relationships correlate with better academic performance.
-Increased study time boosts grades, whereas higher absences predict lower achievement.
-Consistent positive correlations across terms indicate stable academic performance over time.
-Parental education levels strongly influence grades, while age shows minimal correlation.
-Notably, no significant negative relationships are found among the variables, highlighting their interrelated complexity in shaping academic success.
+The exploratory analysis into factors influencing student academic performance reveals several key findings:

+- **Residency and Family Dynamics:** 80% of students reside in urban areas, and smaller family sizes correlate with better performance in Math and Portuguese, suggesting a positive familial influence.

+- **Parental Influence:** Occupations in teaching or healthcare are associated with higher grades (>12.5) out of 20 point scale, indicating a significant impact of parental profession on academic success.

+- **Commute Times:** Shorter commutes (<15 minutes) are linked to better grades (Portuguese: 13, Math: 12), highlighting the role of reduced travel stress in academic performance.

+- **Lifestyle Factors:** Weekday drinking negatively affects grades, while internet access shows a positive association, possibly due to enhanced learning resources.

+- **Social and Family Dynamics:** Relationship status has no significant impact, but positive family relationships correlate with better academic outcomes.

+- **Study Habits and Attendance:** Increased study time boosts grades, while higher absences predict lower achievement, emphasizing the importance of consistent attendance.

+- **Longitudinal Stability:** Academic performance shows stable patterns over terms, influenced by parental education levels more than student age.

+The analysis underscores the complex interplay of residency, family background, parental occupation, commute times, lifestyle choices, and social dynamics in shaping student academic success.
+These insights emphasize the need for comprehensive support systems to optimize student outcomes.

 ### Next Steps